 Questions about Disney Signature Dining

-What does signature dining at Disney mean?
+What is signature dining at Disney?

 Yes, the requirements are typically posted online and outside the restaurant’s entrance.